✓ Updated April 2026

 Beyond the pyramids and temples, what's a truly unique Egyptian experience I shouldn't miss?

 What's the deal with tipping in Egypt?
-Is it expected everywhere?
+Should I carry small bills?

 What is the cheapest month to visit Egypt?